Articles in Featuring Felines are written by

 Macon, Bibb County, Georgia

-There is now a new library feline called Libris, a young 'tuxedo' cat who has a lot to live up to but looks as though he could quickly become a favourite too!
+Another library feline called Libris was Squeakers' successor, a young tuxedo cat who had a lot to live up to but looked as though he quickly became a favourite too!

 Hannah the cat - late of William Andrews Clark Memorial Library, Los Angeles, California